debased/react-dex-chart/README.md

 ## Why this library?
-Mainly to not have a huge clutter of files in your repo, while also making it easier for people to use their own already extended charting library with as least possible setup required.
+Mainly to not have a huge clutter of files in your repo, while also making an extended and easier to use charting library with an as least possible setup required and many options.

 ## Documentation
 [Find documentation here](https://github.com/debased/react-dex-chart/wiki)

 ## Recommended usage
-We recommend using states for settings, and allowing them to be updated to improve UX.
+We recommend using component states for settings, and allowing them to be updated to improve UX.

 <!-- MARKDOWN LINKS & IMAGES -->